careers-leela/StockMarket/Readme.md

 **Caching Strategy**

-While caching can significantly improve read performance and reduce load on the database, it must be used judiciously in a stock trading context.
+Caching can significantly improve read performance and reduce load on the database but sit comes with it's own trade offs.

 -   **Limitation of Caching in High-Churn Systems**: In a high-frequency trading system, where data changes rapidly, traditional caching